esavv/paseo-turn-tokens/README.md

 One assistant turn can contain several model requests, such as a tool loop.
 The current display is therefore turn-level, not model-request-level.
 When the final request model differs from the preceding assistant turn, the expanded details show the old and new model IDs on a final row.

-## Security and Privacy

-Paseo plugins are trusted code.
-This plugin's server code runs unsandboxed with the daemon user's access and reads local Claude Code, Codex, OpenCode, and Pi session data.
-Provider files and databases are opened read-only; the plugin does not modify them or make external network requests.

-The plugin sends normalized token counts, response identifiers, context limits, and model-change metadata to connected Paseo clients through its plugin RPC.
-It does not send transcript text or provider credentials through that RPC.

 ## Supported Providers